dotnet/coreclr/Documentation/building/windows-instructions.md

 -------------------------------------
 # Building

-Once all the necessary tools are in place, the building is trivial.
+Once all the necessary tools are in place, building is trivial.
 Simply run build build.cmd script that lives at the base of the repository.

 ```bat